rsdoiel/rsdoiel.github.io/blog/2016/08/15/Setting-up-Go-under-Bash-for-Windows-10.md

 + When prompted setup developer account with username/password
     + Documentation can be found at https://aka.ms/wsldocs
 + Exit root install shell
-+ Search for "Bash" local
++ Search for "Bash" locally
 + Luanched "Bash on Ubuntu on Windows"

 ## Setting up Go under Bash for Windows 10